What is manifesting and how do you do it?

 How do you manifest?

 The first thing you need to do is to get clear about what you want and to be specific with it.
-So if you want a new job, don’t just think about wanting a new job but the role and the company you want to be working for.
+If you want a new job, think about the role and the company you want to be working for.

 “Focus on that thing as often as possible.
-Find an image of it and put it somewhere you’ll see it every day,” Jones says.
+Find an image of it and put it somewhere you’ll see it every day,” James says.
 “Repeat affirmations throughout the day telling your brain that it’s possible for you to manifest that thing, set up automatic anchors such as changing your screensaver to a picture of that goal, changing your passwords to that goal or affirmation and set an alarm to go off every few hours labelled with your affirmation or goal.”

 The next step is to act as if that goal has already happened.
-Jones suggests writing a journal entry or a letter as if you’ve already achieved it and to take action as if you’ve already manifested it.
+James suggests writing a journal entry or a letter as if you’ve already achieved it and to take action as if you’ve already manifested it.

 The other important part of manifesting is gratitude.
-“Focus on gratitude every single day,” Jones says.
+“Focus on gratitude every single day,” James says.
 “Your brain picks up on emotions over everything else and it is literally impossible to feel grateful with a negative emotion at the same time.
 The more you can focus on feeling grateful, the more your brain will help you be aware of things to feel grateful for.
 This is the perfect mindset to be in for manifesting.”

 Can you really manifest anything?